apache/ignite/modules/platforms/cpp/odbc/README.txt

    and ensure that "Driver" parameter of the "Apache Ignite" section points to the right location where libignite-odbc.so is located.

-3. To install Apache Ignite ODBC driver use the following command:
+3. To install GridGain ODBC driver use the following command:
    $ odbcinst -i -d -f $IGNITE_HOME/platforms/cpp/odbc/install/ignite-odbc-install.ini
    To perform this command you most likely will need root privileges.